Home Dragonflies Damselflies Links Blog Contact

 Videos

-Damselfly Courtship
+Damsefly Courtship

-but when she disappears underwater to lay her eggs, they can be dragged under.
+Male damselflies compete for females, grabbing them from the water.
+The males try to keep hold of their female after mating, but when she disappears underwater to lay her eggs, they can be dragged under.
 Other males flutter around the pair as they submerge.

 The summer rains have softened the ground and from out of the peat bogs emerge this year's dragonflies.
-There are more species here at Loch Marie than anywhere else in Scotland, thriving on the abundance of rain and midges, which makes this one of the best places in Britain to see dragonflies.
+There are more species here at Loch Marie than anywhere else In Scotland, thriving on the abundance of rain and midges, which makes this one of the best places in Britain to see dragonflies.

 Life of a Female Damselfly

-Banded Demoiselles In Flight
+Banded Demoiselles In-flight

 The slow-moving water of a river is home to these insects, but to breed they move into the fast lane.